 While you can buy print versions of the study guides, the price is significantly higher than for digital books.
 You might also prefer digital books so that you can print student pages for other children in your family rather than photocopying.

 The History Quest core texts can be used for a secular study of history either on their own or as spine books within the more comprehensive courses laid out by the History Quest study guides or other programs.
-Using the study guides with the core texts gives you more than enough history coverage for grades one through four along with enjoyable learning activities.
+Using the study guides with the core texts gives you more than enough history coverage along with enjoyable learning activities.